overoxidize/overoxidize.github.io/index.md

 # Def. $\mathcal{f}$0xhound: A blog, wherein I will study, learn, rant and experiment about/with the things that interest him, as if they are the most interesting things in the world- _because they are_.

-This place will probably be stub/styling/formatting hell for *a while/ever*.
+This place will probably be stub/styling/formatting hell for *a while/ever*, as I'm collating rather large set of notes and pieces of writing from a number of platforms/mediums.

 \tableofcontents <!-- you can use \toc as well -->